 About

-The Greystone Singers, conducted by Dr. Jennifer Lang and accompanied by Deborah Buck, is a mixed-voice choir open by audition to all University of Saskatchewan students from all Departments and Colleges who love singing and enjoy learning challenging and varied repertoire.
+The Greystone Singers, regularly conducted by Dr. Jennifer Lang, currently conducted by Ms. Britni Shingoose (MMus – Choral Conducting, 2025) and Mr. Matthew Praksas (MMus – Choral Conducting, 2023) and accompanied by Deborah Buck, is a mixed-voice choir open by audition to all University of Saskatchewan students from all Departments and Colleges who love singing and enjoy learning challenging and varied repertoire.

 This ensemble places a high value on collaborating with musicians near and far, cherishing the connections we have made with other ensembles and choral conductors.
 We celebrate Canadian composers and the commissioning of new and challenging repertoire from local, national, and international composers.
 Since 1958, when the choir was first organized, thousands of young adults have sung with this award-winning ensemble.

 Rehearsing twice a week on Tuesday and Thursday from 2:30-3:50 pm in Quance Theatre, the music ranges from traditional and classical to sacred and secular, in a variety of languages and styles.
-This past season we were fortunate to perform all of our scheduled concerts, including the Brahms’ Requiem in collaboration with the Saskatoon Symphony Orchestra and Aurora Voce.
-This year we expect to celebrate the return of choral performances on an even larger scale with exciting events planned for this ensemble.
 As is our tradition, each term the choir partners with the University Chorus for a choral collaboration concert at Knox United Church.
-This season our concert dates are scheduled for November 27, 2022 and March 26, 2023.
-In addition, we hold a retreat once each term at the beautiful Queen’s House Retreat & Renewal Centre where an intensive experience of singing and socializing set the tone for an enjoyable and rewarding semester.
+This season our concert dates are scheduled for November 23, 2025 and March 15, 2026.
+This ensemble also has the privilege of collaborating with the Saskatoon Symphony Orchestra and this year, we join together to bring Rebecca Dale’s Cello Concerto to stage on March 28, 2026.
+In addition, we hold a retreat once each term where an intensive experience of singing and socializing set the tone for an enjoyable and rewarding semester.
+This year select Greystones will also have the opportunity to sing with Ola Gjeilo and Dr. Irene Messoloras in Calgary in November.

-Highlights of the Greystone Singers’ performances include singing with the Saskatoon Symphony Orchestra (SSO) and Aurora Voce in Brahms’ Requiem (2022) and Rebecca Dale’s Materna Requiem (2020) and Mozart’s Requiem (2019); the SSO and the Canadian Chamber Choir in The Armed Man (2018); the SSO and University Chorus in The Golden Harvest (2017); the Saskatoon Chamber Singers in a Double Treat (2017); the SSO and University Chorus in Beethoven’s Symphony No. 9 (2016); The Saskatoon Jazz Orchestra, Dee Daniels and Fred Stride in Duke Ellington’s Sacred Concert at the Saskatchewan Jazz Festival (2016).
+Highlights of the Greystone Singers’ performances include singing with the Saskatoon Symphony Orchestra (SSO) and Aurora Voce in: Christopher Tin’s Lost Birds (2025); Beethoven’s Symphony No. 9 (2024), Illuminare Quantum Light Project (2024); Nordic Light (2023); Brahms’ Requiem (2022); Rebecca Dale’s Materna Requiem (2020); and Mozart’s Requiem (2019); the SSO and the Canadian Chamber Choir in The Armed Man (2018); the SSO and University Chorus in The Golden Harvest (2017); the Saskatoon Chamber Singers in a Double Treat (2017); the SSO and University Chorus in Beethoven’s Symphony No. 9 (2016); The Saskatoon Jazz Orchestra, Dee Daniels and Fred Stride in Duke Ellington’s Sacred Concert at the Saskatchewan Jazz Festival (2016).

 Upcoming Concerts